USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 -   FOREST

 This variable is used in combination with the variables in the DUST_LU_1 file to determine canopy scavenging factors for estimating dust emission in the model.
 This file can be created for North America using the Spatial Allocator and BELD3 tiles.
 The DUST_LU_2 file corresponds to the “tot” output file from the Spatial Allocator.
-See the chapter on [creating biogenic inputs to SMOKE](https://www.cmascenter.org/sa-tools/documentation/4.2/html/raster/Raster_Users_Guide_4_2.htm#_Toc389118706) of the Spatial Allocator User’s Guide for details
+See the chapter on [creating biogenic inputs to SMOKE](https://www.cmascenter.org/sa-tools/documentation/4.2/html/raster/Raster_Users_Guide_4_2.htm#_Toc389118706) of the Spatial Allocator User’s Guide for details.

 <a id=modis_fpar></a>
 ### MODIS_FPAR: MODIS vegetation coverage